amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 ## Update:
 I have switched to a very old commit of repo since `.dfm` files used in this *era* are binary (newer versions aren't!) and, hence, un-nameable!!
 Many names, (tables, lables, buttons, etc) are now deleted and should be found according to their context.

+## Update 1/23/22025:
+- The method associated to `Button11`, which is **Generate** button in static fashion, is the **Heart of the `MCFModel1_3.cpp` file** containing the schedule generation for the job and connecting all previously written methods in `MCFModel1_3.cpp`.
+- Similarly, there is `Button7Click`, which is the intention of Dr. Rashidi to give out the source code.